argilla-io/argilla-python/docs/reference/argilla_sdk/settings/settings.md

     settings=settings,
 )

-# Publish the dataset to the server
+# Create the dataset on the server
-dataset.publish()
+dataset.create()
 ```